vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ### Define the function

-To define our function, we override the `ExecuteFunctionOverride()` function.
-Our data source's functions are all routed through this function.
-So, we use an `if` statement to separate the different function implementations (right now, we only have the one function).
+To define our function, we override `ExecuteFunctionOverride()`.
+Our data source's functions are **all** routed through `GetDefinitionOverride()`.
+So, we use an `if` statement to separate the different function implementations.
+(But right now, we only have one function.)

 To get the arguments for our function, we use `context.Values[i].GetValue()`.
 And to return the result, we use a `CustomListExecuteReturnContext`.